-The October 1961 edition of the school newspaper, known as the Roxbury Flashes, wanted the student body to know that though overcrowding and split sessions led to the need for a new building it was “because our parents thought enough of us to supply the opportunity for the best kind of education” that the students were able to learn in a modern a forward-looking educational facility.
+The October 1961 edition of the school newspaper (The Roxbury Flashes), wanted the student body to know that though overcrowding and split sessions led to the need for a new building it was "because our parents thought enough of us to supply the opportunity for the best kind of education" that the students were able to learn in a modern a forward-looking educational facility.

 Expansion And A New Roxbury High School

 As the district continued to grow, it added a new neighborhood elementary school in 1963 called the Jefferson School for students in Succasunna.
 That school joined the Lafayette Elementary School in Berkshire Valley, the Washington Elementary School in Port Morris, and the Lincoln and Franklin Elementary Schools in Succasunna serving younger students.
 However, the increase in suburban housing developments and the planned shuttering of Lafayette increased the need to expand further.

 The district had planned two new elementary schools scheduled for construction beginning around 1969.
 These new facilities would serve as neighborhood schools for different sections of the district.
 One building was called the New Pleasant Hill School, later named Kennedy Elementary School, and the second was known as the New Shore Hills School, which would be later named Nixon Elementary School.